dmrickey/fvtt-ckl-roll-bonuses/README.md

   * `crit-offset-all`
   * `crit-offset_<id>`
     * e.g. `crit-offset_7hAXCo6sYfpIqeli`
+    * Place this flag on anything, then when you use either the Item or Action associated with the id, it will be modified by the value
+      * You can find the id for a specific thing by opening its sheet, then clicking the dictionary icon in the header next to its name
     * individual descriptions same as keen described above
     * The value of the dictionary flags can be either a number or a formula
     * if something is effect by both crit-offset and keen, then keen is applied first before an extra crit-offset is applied